-The performance of these policies has been tested against the 17 SA objectives (note that Table NTS 7 shows the anticipated cumulative effects of each plan chapter against the SA objectives).
+A number of minor modifications to the policies in the Publication Draft Local Plan are proposed by the Council relating to points of clarification, factual updates and typographical or grammatical errors.
+A number of these have arisen from representations received on the Publication Draft Local Plan.
+The performance of these proposed minor changes to certain policies has been tested against the 17 SA objectives (note that Table NTS 7 shows the anticipated cumulative effects of each plan chapter against the SA objectives).
 The cumulative effects on the SA objectives resulting from all chapters has also been assessed.